Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Data and experimental setup

-Multiple temporal aggregation (MTA) was performed on the data, using aggregations of 10-minutely (bottom level), 20-minutely, 30-minutely and 1-hourly data (top level).
-Each temporal aggregation level was treated as an individual time series.
-Figures \ref{fig:example_week} and \ref{fig:example_week_agg} present the power generated over 1-hourly increments for the bottom level of the hierarchy (Level 2), that is, the individual wind turbines, as well as the total power generated for each turbine model (Level 1), and the total power delivered to the grid (Level 0) for Data Set A. In these examples, the overall trend as shown in the time series of Level 0 is reflected in the bottom level nodes.
-Because the power generated is approximately linearly proportional to the wind speed, the proximity of the wind turbines from one another leads to similar instantaneous power generation, due to similar wind speeds across their locations.
-In Figure \ref{fig:example_week}, several horizontal lines in time series data can be observed across all wind turbines.
-These lines correspond to periods in which the power generated for the specific wind turbine was recorded as negative or NA, and was naive-interpolated from the last non-zero value forwards, until the measurements began again.
+The data from each cross-sectional node's time series were temporally aggregated in 10-minutely (bottom level), 20-minutely, 30-minutely and 1-hourly (top level) aggregations.
+Base forecasts were produced at each temporal and cross-sectional aggregation level.
+Figures \ref{fig:example_week}-\ref{fig:example_week_dataset_B} present the \textcolor{black}{energy} generated over 1-hourly increments for the bottom level of the hierarchy (Level 2), that is, the individual wind turbines, as well as the total \textcolor{black}{energy} generated for each turbine model (Level 1), and the total \textcolor{black}{energy} delivered to the grid (Level 0) for Data Set A and B. Because the power (and therefore energy) generated is approximately linearly proportional to the wind speed, the proximity of the wind turbines from one another leads to similar instantaneous energy generation, due to similar wind speeds across their locations.
+In Figures \ref{fig:example_week} and \ref{fig:example_week_dataset_B}, several horizontal lines in time series data can be observed across individual wind turbines.
+These lines correspond to periods in which the energy generated for the specific wind turbine was recorded as negative or NA, and was naive-interpolated from the last non-zero value forwards, until the measurements began again.
+Recent literature has investigated possible alternatives in wind power forecasting to preprocess unwanted data, including setting them to zero or setting them to the mean value over some fixed period \cite{HanifiShahram2022OWPF}.
+We have opted for naive-interpolation for computational simplicity while maintaining continuity of the time series.